airtai/faststream/docs/docs/en/getting-started/asgi.md

 # ASGI support

-Often you need to not just run your application to consume messages, but make it the real part of your services ecosystem: with *Prometheus metrics*, K8S *leviness* and *readyness probes*, *traces* and other observability staff.
+Often you need to not just run your application to consume messages, but make it the real part of your services ecosystem: with *Prometheus metrics*, K8S *leviness* and *readiness probes*, *traces* and other observability staff.

-Unfortunatelly, such functional can't be implemented by broker-features only and you have to provide several **HTTP** endpoints in your app.
+Unfortunately, such functional can't be implemented by broker-features only and you have to provide several **HTTP** endpoints in your app.

 For sure, you can use **FastStream** as a part of your any **ASGI** frameworks ([integrations](./integrations/frameworks/index.md){.internal-link}), but the fewer dependencies, the better, right?